 Hiking, Zodiac cruising, helicopter sightseeing, lectures, workshops and an expert photography guide on board each voyage are optional and included.
 Time, weather and ice conditions permitting, experience breathtaking helicopter rides over the icebreaker as it plows its way through the ice.
 Just imagine how amazing photo ops this adventure provides!
 The helicopter is also used to land on wild Franz Josef Land islands when Zodiacs cannot be used.

-Single travelers wishing to book a double-occupancy cabin may do so at 1.7x the per-person listed rate in Twin cabin and 2x the per person listed rate in Mini Suite, Junior Suite, Grand Suite, Victory Suite and Arktika Suite.
+Single travelers wishing to book a double-occupancy cabin may do so at 1.7x the per-person listed rate in a Standard Twin cabin and 2x the per person listed rate in Mini Suite, Junior Suite, Grand Suite, Victory Suite and Arktika Suite.
+Sharing is possible only in a Standard Twin cabin.
 Those who booked shared accommodations aboard the ship will also share accommodations at the pre-cruise hotel, if applicable.

 Families & Children